mitojala/test/docs/intro/pole.md

 ##### Cut or split turnarounds of trajectories
    * For matching and tscan processing tasks

-      * Draw into design allow us to visualize the trajectories by creating lines in the active level
+      * [Draw into design](http://www.terrasolid.com/guides/tscan/trjdrawintodesign.php) allows us to visualize the trajectories by creating lines in the active level

         ![drawIntoDesign1](img/screenshot7.png)

         ![drawIntoDesign1](img/screenshot8.png)

-   * Several options to split trajectories automatically or manually, here we will use a polygon
+   * Several options to [split trajectories automatically or manually](http://www.terrasolid.com/guides/tscan/tool-pulldown-menu.php), here we will use a polygon

       1. Draw polygon around project area